librasteve/raku-Physics-Measure-Jupyter/README.md

 - ```docker run -it -p 8888:8888 librasteve/rakudo:rpmjk-amd64```
 - ```jupyter-notebook --port=8888 --no-browser --allow-root```

-_on Apple M-series silicon, Docker Desktop will run it on rosetta_
+_running on root is NOT RECOMMENDED, this is NOT SUITABLE for public facing servers_ _on Apple M-series silicon, Docker Desktop will run it on rosetta_

 ## Installation Instructions